Course - Communication in Science and Engineering - GEOL1008

 Further on evaluation

-For re-take of the course, all parts of the portfolio must be re-taken.
+For course re-take, all parts of the portfolio must be re-submitted.

 Specific conditions